RichardHamp/liri-node-app/README.md

 When a user inputs a movie title after the "movie-this" command, LIRI will output the following movie information to the terminal:

-Title
+- Title

-Year
+- Year

-IMDB Rating
+- IMDB Rating

-Rotten Tomatoes Rating
+- Rotten Tomatoes Rating

-Country where the movie was produced
+- Country where the movie was produced

-Language
+- Language

-Plot
+- Plot

-List of Actors
+ -List of Actors

 ```
 ex: node liri.js movie-this Zardoz